marchof/java-almanac/site/content/features/records.md

 ---
-title: Records (JEP 359)
+title: Records (JEP 395)
 copyright: Cay S. Horstmann 2020.
 All rights reserved.
-jep: 359
+jep: 395
-jdkversion: 14
+jdkversion: 16
 type: "sandbox"
 ---

-Records are a major preview feature of JDK 14.
+Records were a major preview feature of JDK 14 and are an official feature since JDK 16.
 A record is an immutable class whose state is visible to all — think of a `Point` with `x` and `y` coordinates.
 There is no need to hide them.
 Records make it very easy to declare such classes.
 A constructor, accessors, `equals`, `hashCode`, and `toString` come for free.

 Why Records?
 ------------